 - Compare the resistance from the negative output lead to the negative input lead with the resistance from the negative output lead to the positive input to obtain the bridge balance.

 Test failure: Differences in the bridge balance measured values exceed 1% or the input and output resistances exceed 3 kilo-ohms.
-This is caused by electrical component failures or an internal short circuit.
-Often these problems are caused by lightning strikes (overvoltage), excess temperature or physical damage from improper handling.
+This happens due to electrical component failures or an internal short circuit.
+The cause of these problems is generally lightning strikes (overvoltage), excess temperature or physical damage from improper handling.